milessabin/shapeless/README.md

     person4 == Person("Joe Grey", 39, Address("Montpelier Road", "Brighton", "BN2 9UA"))
 ```

+# Sized types

-* Collection types with statically known sizes.
+Collection types with statically known sizes.
 These can prevent runtime
 errors that would result from attempting to take the head of an empty list,
 and can also verify more complex and useful relationships.

 ```scala
     def row(cols : Seq[String]) = cols.mkString("\"", "\", \"", "\"")